Life in the United Kingdom

 Health cover on a reciprocal agreement can be limited so you may want to consider taking out private medical insurance as well.

 Students who are going to be in the UK for less than six months may have difficulty opening a bank account because some banks often require you to be studying on a course which will last more than six months.

 If you think you will have difficulties opening an account then you may find it best to use cash point machines (ATMs) and draw money from a bank account in your home country, bring travellers’ cheques or may wish to consider asking your family to set up a pre-paid MasterCard to cover the duration of your time in the UK.

-This year you will need to ensure you wear a face covering while on public transport.
+This year you should ensure you wear a face covering while on public transport.
 This will include your flight, transport to campus and any use of public transport during your studies.

 There are a huge range of British accents, and people from different parts of the UK can speak quite distinctly.
 If you don’t hear what someone says, don’t feel embarrassed to ask someone to repeat themselves.

 Social behaviour in the UK may differ from what you’re used to.
 The United Kingdom is a very open, socially accepting nation so you may see differences in public displays of affection, clothing choices, and attitudes to same sex relationships.
 Although this might seem new or strange, it’s important not to stare, point, or laugh at things that may seem different or odd to you.

 It is also considered rude to spit in public when in the UK.

 The United Kingdom may have a very different climate to what you’re used to, so it’s important to prepare before you arrive.
 During Autumn and Winter (from September to March), British weather is often cold and wet, so make sure you have warm clothes and a waterproof coat.
 During the summer the UK can experience high temperatures, so it is important to stay hydrated and not spend too long in the sun.